Last updated: January 8, 2021

 In the March 29 updated guidelines, IRCC confirms that eligibility for the Post-Graduate Work Permit program will not be affected for international students whose courses are now being delivered online on an exceptional basis due to COVID-19.

-If you are unable to come to Canada to start your Fall semester due to travel restrictions, you will be able to complete up to 50% of your program while you are abroad and still be eligible for the PGWPP.
-The time spent studying outside Canada will not be deducted from the duration of your post-graduation work permit between the fall of 2020 and December 31, 2020.
+If you are unable to come to Canada to start your Winter semester due to travel restrictions, you will be able to complete up to 50% of your program while you are abroad and still be eligible for the PGWPP.
+The time spent studying outside Canada will not be deducted from the duration of your post-graduation work permit.

 For more details about Post-Graduation Work Permit eligibility requirements, visit the Government of Canada Web page.